This post contains affiliate links.

-Reducing the number of things that we buy, own and replace will drastically reduce the impact on the environment.
-Fewer resources will be mined, processed and eventually sent to landfill.
+Reducing the number of things that you buy, own, and replace will drastically reduce the impact on the environment.
+Fewer resources will be mined, processed, and eventually sent to landfills.

-Repairing items not only reduces landfill but prevents new resources from being mined.
-Extending the life of an item is also cheaper and forces manufacturers to improve quality if they want to maintain sales.
+Repairing items not only reduces landfills but prevents new resources from being mined.
+Extending an item’s life is also cheaper and forces manufacturers to improve quality if they want to maintain sales.

 Recycling keeps a variety of materials in the goods chain and removes them from the trash.
-This gives them a second lease of life and helps create jobs, invention and the economy.
+This gives them a second lease on life and helps create jobs, inventions, and the economy.

-Repurposing means finding an entirely new use for an item such as creating pencil holders from water bottles.
+Repurposing means finding an entirely new use for an item, such as creating pencil holders from water bottles.
 You could also try making handbags from jeans.
-Lamps, and tables from engine parts and even go-carts from prams.
+Lamps, tables from engine parts, and even go-carts from prams.

 Rot as much kitchen and home waste as you can in your home compost area or bin.
 You can even do this in a small apartment.

 Refusing means that you cut down on the things that you don’t need.
 This, in turn, helps to cut down on the things that you own and will eventually have to discard.

 To start you off, you can refuse junk mail, plastic shopping bags, straws, and free toys in meals.